debonet/es6tasks/README.md

 > the task

-## Then
+## then
 * `Task.prototype.then( resolve, options )`
 * `Task.prototype.then( resolve, reject, options )`

-adds a new progress handler
+adds a new then and/or catch handler

 _**resolve**_
 > a function called when the task is resolved